ryanallen/words-of-my-perfect-teacher/README.md

 Imagine the whole [cosmos of a billion universes](#cosmos-of-a-billion-universes) as a vast ocean.
 Floating upon it is a yoke, a piece of wood with a hole in it that can be fixed around the horns of draught oxen.
 This yoke, tossed hither and thither by the waves, sometimes eastward, sometimes westward, never stays in the same place even for an instant.
 Deep down in the depths of the ocean lives a blind turtle who rises up to the surface only once every hundred years.<sup>[35](#35)</sup> That the yoke and the turtle might meet is extremely unlikely.
 The yoke itself is inanimate; the turtle is not intentionally seeking it out.
 The turtle, being blind, has no eyes with which to spot the yoke.
 If the yoke were to stay in one place, there might be a chance of their meeting; but it is continually on the move.
 If the turtle were to spend its entire time swimming around the surface, it might, perhaps, cross paths with the yoke; but it surfaces only once every hundred years.
 The chances of the yoke and the turtle coming together are therefore extremely small.
 Nevertheless, by sheer chance the turtle might still just slip its neck into the yoke.
 But it is even more difficult than that, the [sūtras](#sūtra) say, to obtain a human existence with the freedoms and advantages.
 [Nāgārjuna](#nāgārjuna) expresses this in his *Advice to King Surabhibhadra*:<sup>[36](#36)</sup>

 <details id="35"><summary>Note <sup>35</sup></summary>
-"The ocean symbolizes the depth and vastness of the three [lower realms](#lower-realms) of rebirth and their infinite sufferings.
-The blind turtle symbolizes the beings of these [three worlds](#three-worlds) who are without the two eyes of adopting what is beneficial and abandoning what is harmful.
+"The ocean symbolizes the depth and vastness of the three <a href="#lower-realms">lower realms</a> of rebirth and their infinite sufferings.
+The blind turtle symbolizes the beings of these <a href="#three-worlds">three worlds</a> who are without the two eyes of adopting what is beneficial and abandoning what is harmful.
 The fact that the turtle only rises to the surface once every hundred years symbolizes the difficulty of escaping from those states.
 The one hole in the yoke symbolizes the rarity of human and celestial existences.
-The [wind](#wind) which propels it this way and that represents dependence on favorable circumstances."
+The <a href="#wind">wind</a> which propels it this way and that represents dependence on favorable circumstances."
 </details>

 <details id="36"><summary>Note <sup>36</sup></summary>
-We have chosen 'Surabhibhadra' as one possible Sanskrit reconstruction of the Tibetan *bde spyod bzang po*, the name of the king for whom [Nāgārjuna](#nāgārjuna) wrote this text.
-In fact, although most accounts agree that he was a close friend and patron of [Nāgārjuna](#nāgārjuna), the king's identity in historical terms remains uncertain.
-He was probably of the Satavahana line of kings in Andhra, and while some scholars identify him with Gautamiputra Satakarni, who reigned at the [beginning](#beginning) of the 2nd century A.D., others have called him Udayana or Udayi, or identified him with the kings Yajnasri or Vikramaditya.
+We have chosen 'Surabhibhadra' as one possible Sanskrit reconstruction of the Tibetan *bde spyod bzang po*, the name of the king for whom <a href="#nāgārjuna">Nāgārjuna</a> wrote this text.
+In fact, although most accounts agree that he was a close friend and patron of <a href="#nāgārjuna">Nāgārjuna</a>, the king's identity in historical terms remains uncertain.
+He was probably of the Satavahana line of kings in Andhra, and while some scholars identify him with Gautamiputra Satakarni, who reigned at the <a href="#beginning">beginning</a> of the 2nd century A.D., others have called him Udayana or Udayi, or identified him with the kings Yajnasri or Vikramaditya.
 </details><br>

 > It is highly unlikely that a turtle might, by chance, arise through a yoke tossed about on a mighty sea;